abaines/marp-search-extension/slides.md

 ## Challenge 4: The Publishing Gauntlet

+- Used Gemini for permission justifications
 - Chrome Web Store review was slow and strict
-- Used Gemini for permission justifications
-- Batched changes to speed up approval
+- Careful around updates to avoid extra waiting on approvals

 <!--
 The Problem: The Google Chrome Web Store review process.